 Fuel is delivered to our customers directly at designated tanker truck loading terminals commonly referred to as "racks."
 These racks are owned and operated by our suppliers or third-party consortiums.
-We do not hold any inventory.
+Inventory is maintained only for competitive reasons in one location and at minimum operating levels.